 Social Security is not just for the elderly.
 Thousands of Americans, young and old, receive Social Security benefits for their disabilities.
 Many of these are based on their work history.
 Like with retirement plans from Social Security, the Social Security Administration (SSA) pays benefits to those who have amassed “work credits” through years of working and paying their FICA taxes.

 However, thousands of people are financially provided-for by their spouses, or are too young to have acquired work credits.
 Because of this, many can use their spouse’s work credits – or their parents’ credits.
-Fayetteville Social Security Disability lawyer Ken Kieklak will explain five ways that disabled children and young people throughout Arkansas may be able to use their parents’ work credits to seek disability benefits.
+Fayetteville AR disability lawyer Ken Kieklak will explain five ways that disabled children and young people throughout Arkansas may be able to use their parents’ work credits to seek disability benefits.

 Ways to Receive SSD Through Your Parents in Arkansas